I’ve practiced art for over 20 years as a way to bring balance to my life. Art provides me with the

 Most recently, I've explored contrasting light and shadow in water and woods.
 I work from photographs I've taken outdoors.
 I enjoy the challenge of creating realistic representations of nature in all its subtleties.
 I am also naturally drawn to a bright, colorful pallette that often doesn't inspire me to create realistically.
 The next direction I take may be to merge these two opposing desires.
 If there is one common thread in my art, it is the life and movement I strive for by thoughtful placement of the tesserae and choice of materials.
 Thank you for taking the time to learn about my process.
 I hope my work brings you joy.

-Now Taking Registrations for Glass Mosaic Class: Bird is the Word!
+Now Taking Registrations for April 6/7 Glass Mosaic Workshop: Nature Smiles in Flowers!

 My artwork can be found at: